ndyjrdn/BuzzgateVault/ASU/CSE 110/Module readings/Module 11.md

 - An output string stream is created using both the StringWriter and PrintWriter classes, which are available by including: `import java.io.StringWriter;` and `import java.io.PrintWriter;`.
 The StringWriter class provides a character stream to output characters.
 The PrintWriter class augments character streams, such as StringWriter, with print() and println() methods to output various data types, like int, double, and String, in a manner similar to System.out.

 ## 12.3 File input
+- To read file input, a programmer can create a new input stream that comes from a file, rather than the predefined input stream System.in that comes from the standard input (keyboard).
+An input stream can then be used just like the familiar Scanner and System.in combination.
+- The statement `fileByteStream = new FileInputStream(str);` creates a file input stream and opens the file denoted by a String variable, str, for reading.
+FileInputStream's constructor also allows a programmer to pass the filename as a String literal.
+Ex: `fileByteStream = new FileInputStream("numFile.txt");`